sen2vm/sen2vm-core/README.md

 #### 1.2.1 Resampling using direct locations grids

-Direct locations grids can be used to preform a resampling.
+Direct location grids can be used to preform a resampling.
 It can be done using gdal or using [OTB](https://github.com/rouault/gdal/tree/sen2vm_plus_s2c) resampler.
 To see the geometric validation of those 2 methods, please refer to the <mark>**Validation Document**</mark>

 ##### 1.2.1.1 Using gdal